amamitpandey/tuts/Spring_tut/spring_questions_ans.md

 1. mockbean is part of spring framework used with @springboottest while mock is part of mockito framework used with @RunWith(MokitoRunner)
 2. Mockbean intract with spring context but mock interat with java obj
 3. both use for mocking/isolate of components, repository, services
 4. mock used for only unit Test case while mockbean used for unit and integration testcase.

+## Spring boot layer
+1. Presentation layer: handle all http requests like put, post
+2. bussines layer: handle all bussiness logic
+3. presistance layer: interacting with DB usign JPA
+4. Database layer: crud operation